Catholic Church in Croatia: Media

 Catholic Church played vital role in the preservance of Croatian culture and heavily influenced Croatian literature from poets (Marko Marulić, Silvije Strahimir Kranjčević, Antun Branko Šimić) to playwrights.
 There are several Croatian incunabulas related to Church which are among first printed books in Croatia.
 Moreover, some of first Croatian written monuments were also connected with Church affairs (Baška tablet).

 During Croatian National Revival and Croatian Catholic movement Catholic media played an important role.

 Today, the most influential Catholic weekly newspaper is Glas Koncila, established to cover news from the Second Vatican Council.
 During Croatian War of Independence in the 1990s, Croatian Catholic News Agency (IKA) was founded and in 1997 Croatian Catholic Radio (HKR) started broadcasting.
 In 2015, Laudato TV, private Catholic TV, started broadcasting.
 In 2018, IKA and HKR were incorporated in the Croatian Catholic Network (HKM).

 Among the larger publishing houses are Glas Koncila, Kršćanska sadašnjost and Teovizija with headquarters in Zagreb's Kaptol, the Salesian Salesiana, Verbum (Split), UPT (Đakovo), and others.

 There are also several influential scientific journals (Bogoslovska smotra, Nova prisutnost, Obnovljeni Život), some of them being published more than a century.
 "Bitno.net" is an influential web portal with podcast.

 Croatian Radiotelevision and Croatian Radio regularly broadcast Holy Mass on Sundays, and their programs also include Christian programs (Pozitivno, Biblia and Mir i dobro on the First Channel of the Croatian Television (HTV 1), Duhovna misao and Trag vjere on the First Channel of the Croatian Radio (HR 1), and Hvaljen Isus i Marija daily on Radio Sljeme).

 Attitudes

 Although the vast majority of Croatians declare themselves as Catholics, a certain share of them do not follow the Church's teaching on moral and social issues.
 According to a Pew Research poll from 2017, only 27% of respondents attended mass regularly, 25% supported the Church's stance on contraception, 43% supported the Church's stance on ordination of women and 38% thought abortion should be illegal in most cases.
 On the other hand, 66% supported the Church's stance on same-sex marriage.

-Controversies

-The Catholic Church in Croatia is criticised by some for promoting and tolerating neo-fascism among its ranks: